Larry-Campos03/Larry-Campos03/README.md

 ### Hi there 👋, Larry Campos
 I am a software developer.
-I like to help, share and teach my knowledge.
-I am learning Django and deepening in Python. 💪
+I like to help, share and teach my knowledge. 💪

 Skills: Python/Sql/Html/Css/JavaScript